maahn/piCorePhonie/README.md

 ### PCP Extensions:

-Using the "main page" of the web GUI, resize the file system so that it uses teh hwole SD card ("resize FS").
+Using the "main page" of the web GUI, resize the file system so that it uses the whole SD card ("resize FS").
 Then, install these PCP extensions:
 * python3.8-dev
 * python3.8-pip
 * python3.8-wheel